 A student may receive in any one scholarship year one general award of any value administered by the Senate Committee on Undergraduate Scholarships and Financial Aid or more than one award to a combined value of 1.5 times the per semester tuition for 15 credit hours.
 In addition, students may receive, upon recommendation of the appropriate academic unit, awards administered by the Senate Committee such that the total of general and academic unit specific awards does not exceed three times the per semester tuition for 15 credit hours.

 Students attending the Sir Wilfred Grenfell College in Corner Brook should make scholarship inquiries at the Student Affairs Office on that campus.
+Memorial University of Newfoundland students attending provincial community colleges should make scholarship inquiries at the MUN Regional Office in their area.

 In addition to undergraduate awards listed herein, limited information is included concerning Studentships, Fellowships and Graduate Awards.
 Further inquiries may be made to the Scholarship Committee, though students are advised to consult the Heads of their Departments, the Dean of the Faculty or the Dean of Graduate Studies concerning these particular awards.